-The woman was irritated by listening those words daily.
-She thought that, instead of expressing gratitude, the man muttered those words, what does he means?.
+The woman was irritated by listening to those words daily.
+She thought that, instead of expressing gratitude, the man muttered those words, what does he mean?.

 As his mother heard those word she grew paled and then she remembered that if she hadn’t burnt the meal in the fire, then her son may have been eaten it and would have lost his life.

-It was then she realized the significance of those word, “The evil you do remains with you, the good you do will came back to you.”
+It was then she realized the significance of those words, “The evil you do remains with you, the good you do will come back to you.”

 Moral of the story